tabbysable/python-keyboard/README.md

   * FN-TAB to save current settings
 * `CIRCUITPY` drive and serial console hidden
   * Hold d (for "drive", natch) while plugging in the keyboard to make them available temporarily
+* Optional USB Boot Keyboard support
+  * This is required for old Macs, some BIOSes, and certain KVMs
+  * This is incompatible with using the Consumer Control keys (e.g. Play, Pause, Eject)
+  * To enable Boot Keyboard support, uncomment the appropriate line in boot.py

 # Links